Overview of South Dakota Retirement Tax Friendliness

-No. Any income from a 401(k), an IRA, a pension or any other source you can imagine will not be taxed at the state level.
+Any retirement income from a 401(k), IRA, pension or any other source will not be taxed at the state level.
 Keep in mind, however, that you may still owe federal taxes on those income sources.

 How high are property taxes in South Dakota?

-Property tax rates in South Dakota are somewhat higher than average but in general the cost of living in South Dakota is fairly low.
-According to the National Association of Realtors, the median home sales price in Sioux Falls (the largest city in South Dakota) in 2014 was $162,300.
-The national median was more than $208,000.
+Property tax rates in South Dakota are somewhat higher than average, at 1.24%.
+But in general, the cost of living in South Dakota is fairly low.
+The median home value in the state is $187,800, whereas the national median is about $281,900.

-If you do own a home in South Dakota you can expect to pay around 1.3% of your home value annually in property taxes.
-There are some programs to help seniors with high property tax bills in South Dakota, as described below.
+There are also some programs to help seniors with high property tax bills in South Dakota, if needed.

 Additionally, in some cities seniors can also apply to have their municipal taxes from the previous year reduced.
 This is called the Property Tax Reduction from Municipal Taxes.
 You must be at least 65 years old to apply.
-You can have income no higher than $5,757 (for single householders) or $7,764 (for multiple person households).
-The reduction ranges from 55% to 16% for people who meet these requirements, depending on your level of income.
+You can have an income of no higher than $15,218 for single households or $20,110 for multi-person households.
+The reduction ranges from 25% to 100%.

 How high are sales taxes in South Dakota?

-Not very.
-The statewide rate is 4% and most major cities collect an additional rate of 2%.
+The statewide sales tax rate in South Dakota is 4.2%, and most major cities collect an additional rate between 0% and 10%, neither of which are very high.
 However, medical services and prescription drugs are not taxed.
-Purchases made with food stamps are also tax-free.
+Groceries and clothing are taxable, though.

 What other South Dakota taxes should I be concerned about?

-None!
-There is no estate tax in South Dakota and the inheritance tax was repealed 15 years ago.
+There is no estate tax in South Dakota and the inheritance tax was repealed in 2000.
 Really, the only taxes retirees moving to South Dakota need to keep in mind are federal taxes on income and the federal estate tax.
 These apply regardless of where you live.